 - Coordinate all activities within the chapter

-- Act as a Liason between the chapter and outside entities
+- Act as a liaison between the chapter and outside entities

-- Attend University function which require a club representative
+- Attend school function which require a club representative

 - Work with other officers to determine the overall direction of the Club